PurdueAF/purdue-af/docs/source/login-options.rst

 In order to avoid naming conflicts, CERN and FNAL usernames are amended by ``-cern`` and ``-fnal`` suffixes, respectively, while Purdue usernames are left unchanged.
 Since within the same institution usernames are unique, this ensures that a new user cannot accidentally get access to another user's data.

-Since every user is assigned a dedicated kubernetes pod which is not shared with other users, the hostname must also be unique.
-This is done by constructing the hostnames from unique user IDs taken from the user database.
+..
+Since every user is assigned a dedicated Kubernetes pod which is not shared with other users,
+.. the hostname must also be unique.
+This is done by constructing the hostnames from unique user IDs taken
+.. from the user database.